 Hey!
 My name’s Eric.
 I’m a journalist.

-I am the entertainment editor at Observer.
+I run the entertainment and lifestyle sections at Observer.
 I co-founded and co-edited the animation journalism site The Dot and Line.
 I’ve interviewed directors, producers, actors, writers, musicians, animators, and comedians; written longform analyses of movies and TV series; sat on or moderated a handful of panels, podcasts, and live interviews about animation, labor organizing, and social media.
 In 2020, I led a team of editors, writers, and animation experts at New York magazine’s Vulture to compile a history of cartoons.
 The final result was the 34,741-word opus, “The 100 Sequences That Shaped Animation,” a project celebrated by The New York Times, Cartoon Brew, and other outlets.
+(It won a New York Press Club Award!)

 Previously, I’ve served as the managing editor of Hyperallergic; a cities editor at Thrillist in charge of features for 11 metropolitan areas, and as a social media and digital editor at Esquire.
 I have also worked for the teachers’ nonprofit DonorsChoose.org and co-founded and ran the defunct arts and culture site Outcryer.